rstojnic/lazydata/README.md

 ```

-Running the script will store the file:
+Running the script the first time will store the file:

 ```bash
 $ python my_script.py